JosephdeVilmarest/josephdevilmarest.github.io/index.md

 My PhD considers adaptive methods for time series forecasting, mainly focusing on state-space representations.
 The industrial application at EDF is electricity load forecasting.

 #### Analysis of the Extended Kalman Filter in the Degenerate Static Setting
 The objective was to enrich the link between Kalman Filters and the optimization community.
-It led to the following preprints:
+It led to the following papers:
 * de Vilmarest, J. and Wintenberger, O. (2020).
-[Stochastic online optimization using kalman recursion](https://arxiv.org/abs/2002.03636).
+[Stochastic online optimization using kalman recursion](https://jmlr.org/papers/volume22/20-618/20-618.pdf). *Journal of Machine Learning Research*.
 * de Vilmarest, J. and Wintenberger, O. (2019).
-[Logarithmic Regret for parameter-free Online Logistic Regression](https://arxiv.org/abs/1902.09803).
+[Logarithmic Regret for parameter-free Online Logistic Regression](https://arxiv.org/abs/1902.09803). *Preprint*.

 #### VIKING: Variational Bayesian Variance Tracking
 As there is no consensus to choose the hyper-parameters of Kalman Filters we are working on state-space models with unknown variances, which are represented as additional latent variables.
 This led to the following preprint:
 * de Vilmarest, J. and Wintenberger, O. (2021).
-[Recursive Estimation of State-Space Noise Covariance Matrix by Approximate Variational Bayes](https://arxiv.org/abs/2104.10777).
+[Recursive Estimation of State-Space Noise Covariance Matrix by Approximate Variational Bayes](https://arxiv.org/abs/2104.10777). *Preprint*.

 #### Adaptive Electricity Load Forecasting
 We considered EDF data and also public datasets.
 First we studied the French electricity load provided by [RTE](https://www.rte-france.com/), the French grid operator, yielding the following publication: